basis-company/sharded-queue.py/README.md

     '''
 ```

+## Drivers
+There are several implementations of components:
+- `RedisCoordinator` persist queue binds in redis using setnx api
+- `RedisStorage` persist msgs using lists and lrange/lpop/rpush api
+- `RuntimeCoordinator` persist queue binds in memory and can be used in a simple runtime distribution
+- `RuntimeStorage` persist msgs in dict and can be used in a simple runtime distribution
 ## Handler lifecycle

 As you can notice, routing is made using static method, but perform is an instance method.
 When a worker start processing requests it can bootstrap and tear down the handler using `start` and `stop` methods